 Welcome back, soup season.
 Welcome back.
-Minestrone is a lovely fall soup that helps gardener’s use up all their fresh veggies.
+Minestrone is a lovely fall soup that helps gardeners use up all their fresh veggies.
 When made with vegetable stock, it’s vegan-friendly but you would never know it.

-It you’re really missing the meat, you can brown some hamburger or ground chicken and then step back into the recipe.
+If you’re really missing the meat, you can brown some hamburger or ground chicken and then step back into the recipe.
 You rebel, you.

 - 3 tablespoons olive oil

 - 3 tablespoons unsalted butter

 - 1 medium yellow onion, diced

 1 cup fresh or frozen green beans, Italian cut

 - 2 cups zucchini, diced (no need to remove skin)

 - 1 large tomato, diced